per1234/esparto/README.md

 }
 ```
 And wouldn’t it be nicer if that also already included MQTT support to set / read any pin, to reconnect automatically when the router fails, and to be able to update it via OTA?
-If it could also handle retriggering pins, latching pins and even fully debounced rotary encoder support, it would be pretty easy for newbies to get started…
+If it could also handle retriggering pins, latching pins and even fully debounced rotary encoder support, it would be pretty easy for newbies to get started…Well now it is.

-Well now it is.
-Introducing Yet Another WiFi Novelty (YAWN…) <drum-roll…> ESPARTO

 ### Why?